mastercodeon314/KsDumper-11/README.md

 This one does though.
 https://github.com/morelli690/KDU_kernel_bypass_/blob/master/Bin/kdu.exe

-All driver loading is now automated, i plan on putting in a splash screen till the driver loads.
+All driver loading is now automated, The splash sscreen is done, and the driver loader log now works!
-For now, the client wont open until the driver has been loaded, if it fails, it exits.
-I tried to build a logger to output kdu's console output to a file, however it writes black always.
-Known issue

-**Note**: The driver stays loaded until you reboot, so if you close KsDumper11.exe, you can just reopen it !
+If the splash screen shuts down saysing it failed to start the driver, please post the log file as an issue on the repo.

 **Note2**: Even though it can dump both x86 & x64 processes, this has to run on x64 Windows.

 ## Disclaimer